 My husband and I lived in casino hotels in Las Vegas for 2 consecutive months this year.
 We love being in Las Vegas, and we enjoy gambling.
-We’re platinum level players club members, so we wanted take advantage of that too.
-It seemed to be a fun to place to hang while we had some downtime from travel.
+We’re platinum level players club members, so we wanted take advantage of that, and Las Vegas is a fun to place to hang for a while.

 Players clubs reward players for their amount of play.
 There are 2 major players clubs on the strip: M Life and Total Rewards.
 We became M Life Players Club members many years ago and have stayed at most of the properties, which include MGM Grand, The Mirage, Bellagio, Mandalay Bay, Monte Carlo, Aria, Luxor, Excalibur, and Circus Circus.